Super Bowl 2019 halftime show: SpongeBob SquarePants makes a brief appearance

 But others had hoped for more.
 "Wtf!!
 This is all we got for sweet victory?" wrote one.

-Nickelodeon, the network that has aired SpongeBob in the US since 1999, also noted the character's brief cameo on the Nickelodeon Animation Twitter account.
-In two tweets, the account includes a GIF that it tongue-in-cheek claims is the rest of the performance.
+Nickelodeon, the network that has aired SpongeBob in the US since 1999, also tweeted about the character's brief cameo on the Nickelodeon Animation account.
+In another tweet on the subject, Nickelodeon offered a GIF that it tongue-in-cheek claims is the rest of the performance.

 There were several pregame hints that the tribute would be happening, including a peek at SpongeBob in a video released by the band, and a glimpse spotted by news anchor Jamal N. Williams earlier in the week at a rehearsal.

-More than 1.2 million fans had signed a pregame Change.org petition asking the band play to Sweet Victory at the show.
+More than 1.2 million fans had signed a pregame Change.org petition asking the band play to Sweet Victory at halftime.

 First published Feb.
 3, 2019 at 7:40 p.m.
 PT.